esp32-i2s

 }

-Once the I2S controller is configured, we can transmit digital audio data.
-This involves properly packaging the audio data and sending it through the I2S bus.
+Once the I2S driver is configured, we can transmit digital audio data.
+This involves properly packing the audio data and sending it over the I2S bus.

 void transmitAudioData(const uint8_t *data, size_t len) {